-So how did Old Vic Associate Director Sally Cookson do it?
-The piece, after all, is 'devised', meaning that when rehearsals began, there was no script, no read-through; just a rough structure and a group of actors.
+Whatever your stance, the play certainly has the courage of its convictions.
+It is a devised play, meaning that when rehearsals began, there was no script, no read-through; just a rough structure and a group of actors.
 'It was just us as a company, making a leap into the unknown,' Cookson says.
 'We had to trust that eight weeks later we’d have two shows to perform.
 Luckily – and by the skin of our teeth – we had.'

 This method of heavy, immersive rehearsal means that, physically, the company could not be more in tune with one another.
 They don’t miss a beat; every movement, every twitch, is so well choreographed, so tight, that you can hardly believe it's happening live.
 We can feel the hour upon hour of rehearsal that this slickness took to perfect.

-The music was, on the whole, great.
-Benji and Will Bower enriched the production with a huge variety of styles; sweeps of piano, winsome folk ditties, minimal electro, touches of bluegrass.
-Occasionally, though, the music intruded slightly too far into the action.
-When the fabulous Melanie Marshall came out with some more familiar songs, Gnarls Barclay's Crazy, for example, it felt heavy handed.
-Marshall's Bertha Mason, clad in a red gown and with an opera diva's demeanour, was not one of the most original moments.
-Likewise, Felix Haye's gruff, booming Rochester a touch clichéd.
-Bearded, fierce, inexplicably petulant: this depiction didn't stray too far from convention.
+Indeed, the music is one of the play’s undeniable strengths.
+Benji and Will Bower have enriched the production with a huge variety of styles; sweeps of piano, winsome folk ditties, minimal electro, touches of bluegrass.
+Melanie Marshall’s voice is otherworldly in its beauty and accompanies much of the action.
+That said, her Bertha Mason lacks aggression and is not too original.
+Likewise, Tim Delap's gruff, booming Rochester is a touch clichéd.
+Bearded, fierce, and inexplicably petulant: this depiction didn't stray too far from convention.

 |What||Back for 2017: Jane Eyre, National Theatre|